-Q: In an election year, how can pastors keep Jesus the central figure for their congregations to think about and the source of their highest hopes, instead of focusing on polarizing politicians like Donald Trump and Joe Biden?
+Q. In an election year, how can pastors keep Jesus the central figure for their congregations to think about and the source of their highest hopes, instead of focusing on polarizing politicians?

 This is where I think it is an advantage if ministers just preach through the Bible.
 Well-fed, contended sheep are less likely to bicker.
 If the congregation has been through the Scriptures with the preacher, they know where he stands, not just during election years.